 Dr. Khaja is very active in charity work through the Lions’ Club, a civic organization that has traditionally concentrated on helping people worldwide with vision problems.
 Dr. Khaja has made several mission trips to San Miguel in El Salvador and Comayagua, Honduras to treat patients who otherwise would likely never receive treatment and are likely to lose their sight.
 “It’s a privilege,” Dr. Khaja said.

-Dr. Khaja prefers to spend his free time with his wife and two children, along with their extended families.
+Dr. Khaja prefers to spend his free time with his wife and three children, along with their extended families.
 His hobbies include basketball, bowling, and table tennis.
 He lives in Mason.

 - Retinal Disease and Anterior Segment Surgery

 - Internal Medicine at Good Samaritan Hospital in Cincinnati